Skip to Main Content

 Submit your application 5 Interview

 The next step is an interview with a military career counsellor; it is your official job interview and a very important step.
-The application process is very competitive and you will be asked questions about your work history, knowledge of the Canadian Forces, and understanding of the job you selected.
+The application process is very competitive and you will be asked questions about your work history, knowledge of the Canadian Armed Forces, and understanding of the job you selected.

 Joining the Canadian Armed Forces